If you’re new to crochet or looking for a quick and easy project, you can’t go wrong with this Easy Crochet Dishcloth!

 - Cotton worsted-weight yarn – I used Bernat Handicrafter Cotton yarn.
 The pink/purple/blue/white dishcloth is made in the “Purple Perk Ombre” color.
 The green/blue/yellow/white dishcloth is made in the “Mod Ombre” color.

-- Yarn needle
+- Yarn needle for weaving in ends

 Stitches Used: